Battering Ram Used In Home Search of Mesa County Clerk Supporter

 Bishop recalled, “Just as we were about to open the door it flew open.
 They had used a ram to bust down the door.”

 She says the door wasn’t locked.
-Bishop, a former campaign manager for U.S. Representative Lauren Boebert, says she was told the search was part of a wire fraud investigation.
+Bishop, a former campaign manager for Rep. Lauren Boebert, says she was told the search was part of a wire fraud investigation.

 The same day, Republican Mesa County Clerk Tina Peters‘ home was searched.